-Two cities acted this week to ban sex offenders from passiong out candy on Halloween.
+This week, two cities acted to ban sex offenders from passing out candy on Halloween.

 The ordinances passed unanimously by the Hemet and Temecula city councils mirror a measure passed by the Riverside County supervisors earlier this month.

 Registered sex offenders will be prohibited from decorating their houses, turning their outside lights on, or opening the door to trick-or-treaters on Halloween night.

 The ban passed by the supervisors applied only to sex offenders living in unincorporated areas of the county.